-9.3 Selection of Granulocytes
+9.3 Selection of granulocytes

-CMV-negative granulocytes should be selected for CMV seronegative recipients,.
+CMV-negative granulocytes should be selected for CMV seronegative recipients.
 Granulocytes are irradiated to prevent TA-GvHD.
-Granulocyte pools are contaminated with red blood cells (Hct < 0.20) and as such should be selected by blood group, crossmatched if necessary or electronically issued based on the same rules as for red cells (for further information see Table 1 and Elebute et al, 2012 NHSBT clinical guideline).
+Granulocyte pools are contaminated with RBCs (Hct <0.20) and, as such, should be selected by blood group, crossmatched if necessary or electronically issued based on the same rules as for red cells (for further information see Appendix 1, Table e and Elebute et al, 2016).